Bleach (American band): History

 Davy Baysinger and Jared Byers have a side project band: Royal Empire Music.
 They have written songs for a compilation CD series called My Other Band for Mono vs. Stereo records.
 Russ Fox is now playing guitar in the rock band The Red Velvet and runs Huntington's Broadmoor Recording Studio.

 Additionally, they made an appearance at the Cornerstone Festival in 2010, and at the Sonshine Festival in July 2010.

-The band started their "Four States Tour" in July 2011 and began work on a EP which was never released.
+The band started their "Four States Tour" in July 2011 and began work on an EP which was never released.
 The band has maintained an active social media site and reunites to plays shows periodically.
 Most notably the "Rock 2 Adopt" acoustic show and auction May 23, 2017, with MercyMe, Plumb and Rhett Walker and "Journey Fest" July 17, 2021.